darius/traitor/laplace-essay-on-probabilities.md

 fact, resulting from the testimonies, will be less than one eighth.
-One cannot better compare this diminution of probability than to the extinction of the light from objects, by the interposition of multiple sheets of glass; an insignificant number of sheets sufficing to conceal the sight of an object which a single sheet leaves distinctly perceptible.
+One cannot better compare this diminution of probability than to the extinction of the light from objects, by the interposition of multiple pieces of glass; an insignificant number of pieces sufficing to conceal the sight of an object which a single piece leaves distinctly perceptible.
 Historians seem not to have paid enough attention to this degradation of the probability of facts, when seen across a great many successive generations: many historical events,